Data Loss Prevention for Cloud Services

 But there are also concerns and data security vulnerabilities that need to be addressed when it comes to cloud services use.
 Cloud apps allow instant sharing of any data and sensitive content to third parties.
 Without proper measures, company’s most valuable data can end up in the wrong hands.
 They also enable storing of unencrypted sensitive data and once data is there, it is difficult to trace and detect data leakage.
-What’s relatively new is the emergence of Shadow IT which means that cloud apps and services are outside the ownership or control of IT organizations, even though the IT department is aware of their use.
+What is relatively new is the emergence of Shadow IT which means that cloud apps and services are outside the IT departments' control, even though they are aware of their use.

-Shadow IT is a threat that will increase with the development of more and more cloud applications and so is the virtual storage space which is here to stay and it has become the IT security matter for network administrators, CSOs or IT Managers.
+Shadow IT is a threat that will increase with the development of more and more cloud applications and so is the virtual storage concept which is here to stay and it has become the main IT security challenge.

 * Source: Cloud Security Alliance